vuduclong0309/LongAndShortLite/doc/Extra__4_Why_I_Included_All_Environment_In_A_Folder.md

 ```

 Back in my Shopee day we also used variant of Git flow with the same idea. (master / feature / hotfix / dev / staging)
-Moreover, normally I would advise to practice this, however, now I will explain
+Moreover, normally I would advise to practice this, however, due to "personal reason" I reduced to this:

+- Put all dev / staging / prod in sub folder
+- Only maintain main & feature branch.
+  - Simply: main -> branch out a feature branch -> test all the stuff -> merge back to main one you are done

 ## Why I have been adopting this all-environment in one approach